All Episodes

 Isn't that obstruction of justice under any reasonable interpretation?

-I mean if you just look at these redacted documents and they're so I mean they're highly redacted so there were pages and pages of documents that nobody could see.
+I mean, if you just look at these redacted documents, and they're so, I mean, they're highly redacted.

-Judicial watch just did not even have a word on them.
+Judicial Watch just did not even have a word on them.

-But the ones that had a few a little bit of information exposed that you know that there were documents that were designated to go to a grand jury.
+You know that there were documents that were designated to go to a grand jury.

-And I can tell you this from talking to law enforcement officials who were very close to this case who had firsthand knowledge of what was going on here.
+And I can tell you this from talking to law enforcement officials who were very close to this case, who had firsthand knowledge of what was going on here.

 They told me that their senior leadership had them bending over backwards for the DOJ.

-At that point, those people that were supporting horror people within the FBI.
+At that point, those people that were supporting horror, people within the FBI.

 So there was a reason to not move this case forward.